 Mining pools are a collection of miners that work cooperatively to solve a block.
-Once a block is found the miners are paid out in proportion to the amount of work contributed.
-A common analogy for this is a room full of workings scratching off lottery scratch tickets.
-Once any one worker finds a winning ticket the proceeds are split amongst all contributors in proportion to the number of tickets that each as completed.
+Once a block is found, the miners are paid out in proportion to the amount of work contributed.
+A common analogy for this is a room full of workers scratching-off lottery tickets.
+Once any one worker finds a winning ticket, the proceeds are split amongst all contributors in proportion to the number of tickets that each as completed.

 Common payment schemes are:

 Pay-per-share, where miners are paid out for each valid share submitted.
 The downside to this is that miners do not have an incentive to submit valid blocks and could withhold them as a form of sabotage.
 This also puts the entirely of the risk onto the pool operator and as such these pools typically carry higher fees.